Strengthening your warrior heart is about reacting with compassion and an open mind to those who disagree with you.

 So when there is something bubbling up in your throat and trying to come out, you’ve gotta go back to the source.
 The place before ego, before your message is even out on the page/stage/text message.
 The question you have to ask is, does this action align with my core values?
 (More on core values here).
 Do I stand by this message regardless of what happens?
 If the answer is yes, you must speak out.
 Even if you are terrified.
 Even if it doesn’t work out the way you wanted.

-What I've come to realize is that regardless of the reaction you get from people—if they yell at you, call you a jerk, call you stupid (and for some reason anonymous online commenters always know how to root out your deepest insecurities and step on them), you've been heard.
-Especially if someone takes the time to react negatively to what you've spoken, they've heard you, and will sit with what you've said and probably talk to other people about it and it may make a difference in their lives and it may not.
+What I’ve come to realize is that regardless of the reaction you get from people—if they yell at you, call you a jerk, call you stupid (and for some reason anonymous online commenters always know how to root out your deepest insecurities and step on them), you've been heard.
+Especially if someone takes the time to react negatively to what you’ve spoken, they’ve heard you.
+They will sit with what you’ve said and probably talk to other people about it.
+It may make a difference in their lives and it may not.
 You have no control over what happens once you put something out there.
-As Ghandi said, "Be the change you want to see in the world."
+As Ghandi said, “Be the change you want to see in the world.”
 In other words, you want to change the world?
 Change yourself.

 And even when you do your best, sometimes you still screw up.
 You make mistakes, you apologize, if you need to, and most importantly, you forgive yourself and go on evolving as best as you can.

-It's not just the speaking up part, but the fallout, the aftermath, that makes our hearts stronger, more open, warrior hearts.
-And the surprise of it is, too, that often even through the mess of this stuff, you discover new friendships forged, new possibilities, and new strength.
+It’s not just the speaking up part, but the fallout, the aftermath, that makes our hearts stronger, more open, warrior hearts.
+And the surprise of it is that even through the mess of this stuff, you discover new friendships, new possibilities, and new strength.
 You may not have changed anyone out there, but you changed yourself, inevitably for the better.